45 Cool Website Load Time and Speed Statistics (2025)

 Have you ever visited a website and clicked off right away because of slow loading speeds?
 Well, studies show you’re not alone.

 According to Portent, a slow website is a turn-off for most consumers.
-Websites that load within one second have the highest conversion rate at about 40%.
-But for each additional second of loading time, that rate conversion rate decreases.
+Websites that load within one second have the highest conversion rate at about 40%.5

 If your site has a low conversion rate, it’s time to examine your website’s speed and performance for ways to improve.

-3. Bounce Rate Increases By 32% if Your Page Takes 3 Seconds to Load
+6. Bounce Rate Increases by 32% if Your Page Takes 3 Seconds to Load

 Hey, we’re not in the ‘00s anymore.
 Not only has time proved this, but our expectations have as well.
 While we could wait for painfully slow connections to load in the past, today we all expect a much more seamless experience while browsing, or it’s time to bounce.